-OBS is a destination for all lovers of nature
+The Ohio Bird Sanctuary is a destination for nature lovers!

 The Sanctuary is a non-profit organization that began in 1988.
 Since then they have outgrown the original property, added an octagonal flight cage, and, the newest addition – a treehouse classroom built by Nelson Treehouses.
 (The treehouse is not typically open to visitors – it is used for educational programming).

 This is not just a travel destination though, OBS is a quality rehabilitation place for many sick or injured birds.